naacl-org/naacl-2022-website/_posts/2022-04-20-poster-talk-accessibility-quality-inclusivity.md

 **For pre-recorded and live talks:**

-1. When beginning the talk, introduce yourself with your name and pronouns (if comfortable), and describe your appearance and background so that blind and visually-impaired individuals can picture the talk.
+1. When beginning the talk, introduce yourself with your name and pronouns (if comfortable), and describe your appearance and background so that blind, visually-impaired, and virtual participants can picture the talk.
 For example, “My name is Arjun, I use they/them pronouns.
 I am a brown agender individual with short black hair and glasses.
 I am also wearing a blue shirt.
 There is a window and bookshelf behind me.”
-If applicable, every time you start talking after another person was just talking, say “This is [insert your name].” so that blind and visually-impaired folks may easily register who is talking.
+If applicable, every time you start talking after another person was just talking, say “This is [insert your name].” so that blind, visually-impaired, and virtual participants may easily register who is speaking.
 2. When speaking, do not assume that all audience members can see the slides: cover everything important in what you say, even if it's already on the slide.

 **For live talks:**